the-teachingRSE-project/competencies/competencies.md

 The researcher is now well on the way of becoming an RSE.
 If they enjoy this role and would like to take it further they need to know that there is an RSE career path as well as that specialized training materials exist.
 Beyond that, for an RSE it is important to be a part of a network with other RSEs, irrespective of the career level.
-A perfect first step for forming this network is topic-related conferences, workshops or meetups.
+A perfect first step for forming this network is topic-related conferences, workshops or meet-ups.
 Beyond that, there is the broader RSE community organized at the local and regional level with chapters or local/regional communities, at the national level with societies and the international RSE society.
 Each of them offers possibilities for connecting within or beyond an individual institution and is a great way to find like-minded people to grow a wider network and thereby facilitate the sharing of information on interesting events or help each other out.
 This available layered network can greatly benefit the RSE in finding help with issues outside of their own comfort zone